-Mature Size: 80 to 100 feet in height, 2 to 21/2 feet in
+Mature Size: 80 to 100 feet in height and 2 to 21/2 feet in

-Form: Irregular crown, tall and straight trunk; branches are thick, gnarled or twisted
+Form: Tall, straight trunk with an irregular crown made up of thick, gnarled or twisted branches

-Habitat: Poorly-drained flatwoods to well-drained, sandy soils; often found on acidic, relatively infertile soils
+Habitat: Poorly drained flatwoods to well-drained, sandy soils; often found on acidic, relatively infertile soils

-Needles: Bundles of 3, 8 to 15 inches long, and lustrous bright green; needles often clustered into dense tufts toward the ends of the branches; large, silvery-white, shiny buds (called "candles") are an identifying feature
+Needles: Lustrous, bright green, 8 to 15 inches long, in bundles of three; needles often clustered into dense tufts toward the ends of branches.
+The large, silvery white, shiny buds (called "candles") are an identifying feature.

-Flowers: Males are elongated, yellowish-red and in clusters; females are oval and purple
+Flowers: Males yellowish-red, elongated, in clusters; females oval, purple

-Cones: Ovoid to conical, 6 to 10 inches long, with spine-tipped scales; mature the second year, dropping soon after seed-fall
+Cones: 6 to 10 inches long, with spine-tipped scales; mature the second year, dropping soon after releasing their seed in fall

-Bark: Orangish-brown to reddish-brown, scaly; with age, bark separates into large plates with thin scales
+Bark: Scaly, orange-brown to reddish-brown; with age, separated into large plates with thin scales

-Twigs: Grayish-brown, very thick; buds are large, ovoid and silvery-white
+Twigs: Very thick, gray-brown; buds large, ovoid, silvery-white

 Values and Uses: Longleaf pine once was used for commercial production of naval stores (pitch, tar, resin and turpentine).
-Today, it is primarily used for poles, pilings, lumber and plywood.
+Today, it primarily is used for poles, pilings, lumber and plywood.
 The heartwood is heavy, hard, strong, tough and durable.
 The seeds are a favorite source of food for wild turkey, gray and fox squirrels, and many other wild animals.
 The endangered red-cockaded woodpecker nests in cavities in live, old-growth trees.